-Registration of Enduring Powers of Attorney
+Registration Of Enduring Powers Of Attorney

 Unlike Lasting Powers of Attorney, EPAs do not need to be registered in order to be used by the attorney.
 They do however need to be registered if the person who gave the Power is no longer able to make decisions for themselves.

-Fosters Solicitors team of Wills & Probate lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
+Fosters Solicitors Team of Wills & Probate Lawyers have a wealth of experience and knowledge to assist you in relation to any legal query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.

-- New Year Offer On Lasting Powers Of Attorney
+- 20% off Lasting Powers of Attorney